alexamies/buddhist-dictionary/web/corpus/carya-nidana-scroll1-taisho.md

 Description: The Chinese text for a fragment of the Cārya-nidāna, Scroll 1 from the Taisho Tripitaka.
 Vol. 3, No. 184, p.
 463, b12-c21.

-Analysis: [Vocabulary analysis] (corpus_entry.php?uri=analysis/carya-nidana-scroll1-taisho-analysis.md "Vocabulary analysis")
+Vocabulary Analysis: [Vocabulary analysis] (corpus_entry.php?uri=analysis/carya-nidana-scroll1-taisho-analysis.md "Vocabulary analysis")

 Character Set: Traditional Chinese